datajoint/datajoint-labbook/docs/sphinx/dev-docs.rst

 Architecture Overview
 =====================

-All the major app react components are stored under /src/Components and are comprised of the following parts:
+All of the major app's react components are stored under ``./src/Components`` and are comprised of the following parts:

 - :ref:`Login Component`
 - :ref:`Navigation Bar Component`